Growing numbers of over-50s are retiring early, with more than 1.6 million over 50s out of work due to long-term sickness.

 Am I eligible for any State support if I retire early?

-Retiring early often means having to get by on a reduced income, and you may be eligible for government benefits if you’re struggling to make ends meet.
+Retiring early often means having to get by on a reduced income, and you may be eligible for government benefits if you’re struggling to make ends meet, or if you’ve had to stop work due to ill health.
 Universal Credit is the government’s overarching scheme to help cover living costs if you’re on a low income.
 You should be eligible to claim it if you’re under state pension age and you’re on a low income or out of work and you have £16,000 or less in savings.
 If you have more than £6,000 in savings (but less than £16,000) you will still be eligible, but it will reduce the amount you can claim.

 Find out more about how Universal Credit works and how to submit a claim in our article Everything you need to know about Universal Credit.